enjaku4/veri/README.md

 User.unlocked
 ```

 When an account is locked, the user cannot log in.
-Existing sessions are terminated automatically.
+If they're already logged in, their sessions are terminated and they are treated as unauthenticated.

 ## Multi-Tenancy

-Veri supports multi-tenancy, allowing you to isolate authentication sessions between different tenants such as organizations or subdomains.
-By default, Veri assumes a single-tenant setup and `current_tenant` returns `nil`.
+Veri supports multi-tenancy, allowing you to isolate authentication sessions between different tenants such as organizations, clients, or subdomains.

+By default, Veri assumes a single-tenant setup where `current_tenant` returns `nil`.
 Tenants can be represented as either a string or an `ActiveRecord` model instance.

 ### Setup

-Override the `current_tenant` method to enable tenant isolation:
+To isolate authentication sessions between different tenants, override the `current_tenant` method:

 ```rb
 class ApplicationController < ActionController::Base